joynal/flashcard/README.md

-*** Flashcard
+## Flashcard

-Remember and bring information in your pocket

-coming soon ...
+Remember and keep information in your pocket. coming soon ...